 a) Demonstrated system feasibility.

-‘Stage 2’ documents are well known and widely used tools for the specifications of protocols and procedures of access networks.
+‘Stage 2’ documents are well known and widely used tools for developing the specifications of protocols and procedures of access networks.
 Therefore the approach to create a ‘Stage 2’ document for access networks based on IEEE 802 standards is feasible.

 b) Proven technology, reasonable testing.